cultureandempire/cultureandempire.github.io/README.md

 Myths do of course create their own reality over time.
 Today there are thousands of young men who have been trained in killing in the name of Jihad, in camps and wars around the world.
 And whenever there is a violent conflict that figures Islam anywhere in it, it draws these men in.
 This is not, however, an international organization or movement, just a large bandit gang.
 And to be honest, it is hard to distinguish this gang from one of the Spider's teeth.

 I grew up 300 km from the troubles in Northern Ireland, which were portrayed for decades as an intractable religious conflict between Protestants and Catholics.
 And yet, when people stopped talking about religions, and instead looked at the politics, we found solutions.
 This is a consistent pattern.

 Conflict is always political, yet leaders often invoke religion to bolster their followers, and create more tribalism.
 Outsiders, searching for simplistic explanations, and possibly arms sales, embrace this rhetoric as reality.
 As the conflict increases, the religious arguments will definitely increase.
 However, it's correlation, not causation.
 And in the end, the solution comes from addressing the original political issues.
 Until then, and as long as possible, the beneficiaries (war can be incredibly profitable!) will pump up the "irreconcilable ancient hatreds" angle.

 And so it goes with the Global Extremist Islamic Threat to Modern Civilization.
 It appeals to atheists and Christians alike, and provides convenient cover, both for unprecedented profit-taking, and for creating the spy networks.
 However, a pumped-up threat of crazy foreign religious nuts doesn't explain the breathless alacrity with which the Spider was assembled, starting in 2000 or so.
 It doesn't explain why the US government threw away its own rule book on spying on its citizens, why the UK wanted that DRD so badly.
 As for why the rest of Europe went along without hesitation, perhaps the timing of the London bombings had something to do with it.

 ## The Unmentionable Canary

 Child porn is the unmentionable canary in the coal mine of privacy.
 As much as we may detest child porn, and I do, the crusade against it smoothly morphs into a [general crusade against obscenity](http://www.telegraph.co.uk/technology/internet/10194641/Camerons-crackdown-on-illegal-pornography-criticised.html).
 This brings us back to censorship, regulation of morality, and the expansion of criminalization.
-It's easy for the authorities to claim, as UK Prime Minister Cameron did, that "online pornography is eroding childhood," but this is frankly an appeal to laziness and the most negative emotional responses to a serious social problem.
+It's easy for the authorities to claim, as UK Prime Minister Cameron did, that "on-line pornography is eroding childhood," but this is frankly an appeal to laziness and the most negative emotional responses to a serious social problem.

 My three children have ranged free on the Web since they could click a mouse, at the age of two or three.
 We have no Internet filters at home.
 There are many noxious places on the web, not least inane Flash games that somehow always end up asking for credit card details.
 My children, even young, have learned that there are dangers out there.
 It's no different than the dangers of the real world.
 Strong children are not those who grow up in safety helmets.

 The right approach for parents and schools is to actively guide children away from dangerous places -- and to explain why -- and towards safe places.
 It doesn't take a genius to realize that if pornography is banned or hidden, it simply boosts its appeal and makes it harder for parents to take control.
 I'd much rather my son stumbled across a porn site while using the PC in the living room than while at a friend's house.

 The creation of the "family-friendly Internet" is a slippery slope, with the obvious, and I assume intentional, outcome of creating an Internet too feeble to hurt the Para-state.
 First, it's the child porn networks.
 Then, it's obscenity in general.
 Then it's unmoderated forums, since adults might meet and groom children there.
-Then the use of online aliases, since that's how child abusers hide.
+Then the use of on-line aliases, since that's how child abusers hide.
 Then it's a ban on anti-establishment forums, because terrorists.
 Then encryption, because that allows discussions to happen secretly, because pedophiles.
 Then unsanctioned software and devices.
 And so on.

 Meanwhile, children won't be protected in any concrete way.
 Rather, they will be cut off from anything that might teach them important facts about the dangers of the real world.
 Worse, it will create a generation of criminals who learn how to circumvent the blacklists and break the law to get access to porn.
 But above all it would throttle the essential freedoms to speak out and organize against the abuses of the Para-state.